FAQs

 What exactly is No Strings Public Relations?

-, experts, consultants, coaches and authority-led brands that want credibility-building earned media without traditional agency retainers.
+No Strings Public Relations is a modern, journalist-led boutique PR agency for founders, experts, consultants, coaches and authority-led brands that want credibility-building earned media without traditional agency retainers.

 We specialise in credibility-building press, expert commentary, thought leadership, founder visibility, real-life stories, product and service PR where relevant, and earned editorial coverage secured through journalist-led outreach.